UP WITH A BORDERLINE:

 relationship--but the sad reality is, it might be your safest option.

-If you're frowning more than you're smiling, get out!
+If you're frowning more than you're smiling, make concrete plans

-you've exited this affair, it catalyzes such intense self-doubt
+you've already exited this affair, it catalyzes such intense

-and turmoil, you can barely think about anything else.
-Another one
+self-doubt and turmoil, you can barely give your focus to anything

 myths about Borderlines, that will effectively

 help you navigate your way back to stability and sanity.
 And yes